code4lib/code4lib.github.io/_posts/2006-03-14-code4lib-irc-channel-faq.md

 3. Be sensitive of the fact that cultures, opinions and ideas of what is funny or appropriate are different, and that text is a very poor medium for conveying humor.
 4. Because this is the case, and people will be people, be quick to forgive and slow to take offense.

 Aside from that, it's a bit of a free-for-all.
-Basically, use common sense, be respectful of others, and don't do anything that will get everyone kicked off of Freenode.
+Basically, use common sense, be respectful of others, and don't do anything that will get everyone kicked off of Libera.

 ### What does "++" mean?